Chicago-Area Albums of the Mid 60s to Early 1970s

 Six's final album incorporates the Chicago area jazz-rock sound, but

-the band regretfully plays like it was 1967, despite the importation
+the band regretfully plays like it was 1967, despite the rock musician

-rises slightly ("Ride the Wicked Wind" which has some
+only slightly ("Ride the Wicked Wind" has some

 vaguely gospel-like vocals, and even counter vocals).
 They were still